+In some cases, a combination of these two techniques can be performed.
 Since breast reconstruction is such a complex, personal decision, Dr. Zemmel uses your consultation as a time to understand your specific concerns and goals.
-To help you make a decision, he will make recommendations based on your unique body proportions, medical history, and whether or not you will undergo chemotherapy or radiation.
+To help you weigh the advantages and limitations of each option, he will make recommendations based on your unique body proportions, medical history, overall health, and whether or not you will undergo chemotherapy or radiation.
 Many patients are still able to have chemotherapy or radiation therapy after breast reconstruction, and this surgery should not impact your doctor’s ability to detect cancer recurrence.

 I required bilateral mastectomies because of breast cancer.
 Dr. Z’s caring, guidance, and advice gave me results I never dreamed of!
 I am happier now with my body (at 55) than I was in my 30’s!
 I am SO glad I listened and took his advice.
 His concern and expertise are unmatched!

 What Are My Nipple and Areola Reconstruction Options?

 Although not a necessary part of breast reconstruction, Dr. Zemmel can use a variety of techniques to reconstruct the nipple and areola for more natural-looking results.
 This is typically the last stage of the procedure and is performed about two to three months after the final shape of the breast or breasts is achieved.
 Some women choose surgical reconstruction of the nipple, in which case Dr. Zemmel will use local skin and fat tissues to create a nipple at the center of the new breast mound, located at the point of greatest projection.
 Once the healing process is complete, a new areola can then be tattooed to match the size and pigment of your natural areola.
 Other women may simply choose to tattoo a new areola and skip the surgical reconstruction of the nipple.